The Mind-Body Health Connection

 The Value For You

 We strive for excellence in all that we do.
 We work hard to develop and test our programs and tools with hundreds of individuals and professional coaches.
-We challenge our hypotheses and research data at large international conferences.
-We make sure that our programs and tools are ICF approved and that you get credits for them.
-We are committed to offering you the highest possible value for your training.Our Programs Meet Our Team
+We're always challenging our hypotheses and research data at large international conferences.
+It's imperative that our programs and tools are ICF approved and that you get credits for them.
+Our commitment is to offer you the highest possible value for your training.Our Programs Meet Our Team